bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 #### 1 — Customising Bootstrap has Changed Significantly Since Version 4 — I needed to Learn CSS Variables

 The last version of Bootstrap I'd customised before this project was version 4, to build this very PBS website, as it happens!
-I assumed I'd just do the same thing again, but there was of course more to it than that!
+I assumed I'd just do the same thing again, but there was, of course, more to it than that!

 Firstly, Bootstrap 5 is substantially more customisable than Bootstrap 4, and you can now think of those customisations as being two-layered, making SASS optional for quite some types of customisation.